 Criteria for determining the likely significance of effects (Annex II SEA Directive) Summary of Significant effects The characteristics of the plans, having regard to; The degree to which the plan or programme sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources.
-Once 'made; the SNP will set out the framework which will be used to determine proposals for development within the neighbourhood area regarding housing, commercial developments, the protection of valued open spaces and community facilities.
-The SNP seeks the designation of three Local Green Spaces.
+Once 'made; the SNPR will set out the framework which will be used to determine proposals for development within the neighbourhood area regarding housing, commercial developments, the protection of valued open spaces and community facilities.
 There is therefore the potential for an effect on the environment resulting from the proposals in the plan.
 However, the plan does not propose development in excess of that identified within the adopted local plan nor does it allocate any site(s) for development.
-The degree to which the plan or The SNP must be in general conformity with the Lichfield District programme influences other plans or Local Plan and the National Planning Policy Framework.
-The SNP
+The degree to which the plan or programme influences other plans or The SNPR must be in general conformity with the Lichfield District Local Plan and the National Planning Policy Framework.
+The SNPR programmes including those in a only provides policies for the area it covers, and the Local Plan